supermanzer/supermanzer.io/content/projects/weather_app.md

 * Device permissions - For using tghe approximate device location to localize the default forecast

 ## Implementation
 I decided to use the classic Views based architecture to keep the new topics to a minimum.
+I store location records in a local SQLite DB and query National Weather Service APIs to fetch forecast data.
+I use Google's locations API to translate a place name into a place with lattitude and longitude.

+There are still plenty of enhancements I could see making as well as some styling bugs I would like to fix but I'm trying to practice setting realistic goals and, once I reach them, taking some time to evaluate what I want to work on next.
+This helps me avoid going down coding rabbit holes with no deliverable result.
+I'm currently taking a pause on this application to work on other things, like this website.